gdbroman/broman.blog/_posts/2020/2020-10-11-putting-back-into-the-pool.md

 If reality is what is, and 'realistic' everything in its proximity - who gets to decide what is near?
 Who's job is it to bring closer that which seems far?
 At least some have got to be bold.

+What do *you* think?
+Not your parents, not your neighbour, not your president.
+The potential of our future is inversely correlated to the degree we let an external government replace our internal governing.

 To fear selfhood is natural, but to loose it we should fear more.
 An arm or leg is violent, losing ourselves is silent.
 Rediscovering, then, becomes a task by contrast.
 So we drown in the herd, perceiving selfhood too risky.
 Becoming a copy in quiet desperation:

 > He feels best, considers himself to be healthiest, can appear to others to be in the pink of condition, just when the illness is at its most critical.